-At each reporting date, the Partnership reassesses its impairment assumptions and revises them as appropriate, including in the current year for the impact of COVID-19.
-In its impairment assessments during 2020, the Partnership revised certain assumptions for charter rates for the period up to June 30, 2025 and its assumptions for discount rates, whilst its longer term charter rate assumptions were unchanged.
-For Steam vessels, management's assumptions for charter rates for non-contracted revenue days decreased from an average of \$41 thousand per day to \$40 thousand per day compared to 2019, and management's average discount rate assumption decreased to 6.4%, resulting in further impairment losses of \$23.9 million recognized on four of the Partnership's five Steam vessels during 2020.
-The estimated recoverable amount of all other vessels for which impairment indicators were identified exceeded their carrying value as of December 31, 2020 and, therefore, no impairment was recognized for the remaining vessels.
+In addition to the above, the Partnership revised certain assumptions for charter rates for the period up to December 31, 2022 and from 2023 up to the end of the Steam vessels useful life and its assumptions for the discount rate.
+For Steam vessels, management's assumptions for charter rates for non-contracted revenue days decreased from an average of \$40 thousand per day to \$35 thousand per day compared to 2020, and management's average discount rate assumption increased to 7.52%, resulting in an impairment loss of \$103.98 million recognized on all the Partnership's Steam vessels during 2021.
+For all other vessels no impairment indicators were identified as of December 31, 2021 and therefore no impairment was recognized for these remaining vessels.

-We identified impairment of vessels as a critical audit matter because of the significant judgments made by management to estimate the discount rate and the charter rates for non-contracted revenue days, which are particularly subjective as they involve assumptions about the LNG shipping market through the end of the useful lives of the vessels, and due to the sensitivity of the value in use calculations to management's assumptions.
+We identified impairment of vessels as a critical audit matter because of the significant judgments made by management to estimate the discount rate, the charter rates for non-contracted revenue days and probabilities scenarios which are particularly subjective as they involve assumptions about the LNG shipping market through the end of the useful lives of the vessels, and due to the sensitivity of the value in use calculations to management's assumptions.
 Performing audit procedures to evaluate the reasonableness of management's estimates of charter rates for non-contracted revenue days and the discount rate required a high degree of auditor judgment.